What is Deburring Process? | Types of Deburring Process Skip to content

 Hand Grinding, Sanding, Lapping, and Polishing

-Many machine parts used on sophisticated CNC equipment are deburred and finished with hands, ultrasonic, and air-powered tools.
-The machinist or toolmaker uses stones, files, knives, abrasive sheets/compounds, and specialized Deburring Tools to finish the fabrication process supported the part's geometry and, therefore, the requirements communicated by the engineering drawing.
+Many machine parts used on sophisticated CNC equipment are deburred and finished by hand, ultrasonically, and with air-powered tools.
+The machinist or toolmaker uses stones, files, knives, abrasive sheets/compounds, and specialized Deburring Tools to finish the fabrication process, supporting the part's geometry and, therefore, the requirements communicated by the engineering drawing.
 Tedious and time-consuming handwork can add high cost to a part; therefore, an automatic deburring and Finishing process is typically specified if many identical parts are produced.

 Mass Finishing